kkapelon/kkapelon.github.io/_posts/2017-02-19-hosted-ci-comparison.md

 ##### Local builds

 It is very convenient to be able to run a build locally in exactly the same manner as the build server.
-At the time or writing only Distelli, Codeship Pro and Wercker support this feature.
+At the time or writing only Codeship Pro and Wercker support this feature (i.e. building without committing anything).

 Codefresh is built around Docker, so running a build locally is the same as using Docker itself and this is why I mark it with `Yes` in the respective column.

+Distelli takes a completely different approach allowing you to use local build servers (but they are still managed by their web interface).

 ##### SSH into build slaves.